- Download our Cape Town Schools Guide

 Cape Town might have fewer business opportunities than Johannesburg, but it has far more going for it in terms of world-class attractions and things to see and do.
 Whether expats are interested in historic sites and museums, or scenic cruises and gorgeous beaches, Cape Town has plenty to keep its residents occupied on weekends.

-A good way to start getting orientated is to catch one of the hop-on, hop-off sightseeing bus which cruise around town linking all of its major attractions through a variety of stops.
+A good way to start getting orientated is to catch one of the hop-on, hop-off sightseeing buses which cruise around town, linking all of its major attractions through a variety of stops.